trustgraph-ai/trustgraph/docs/README.quickstart-docker-compose.md

 > The power of `Ollama` is the flexibility it provides in Language Model deployments.
 Being able to run LMs with `Ollama` enables fully secure AI `TrustGraph` pipelines that aren't relying on any external APIs.
 No data is leaving the host environment or network.
 More information on `Ollama` deployments can be found [here](https://trustgraph.ai/docs/deploy/localnetwork).

 > [!NOTE]
 > The current default model for an `Ollama` deployment is `Gemma2:9B`.

 ```
-export OLLAMA_HOST=<localhost> # Set to hostname or IP address of Ollama host
+export OLLAMA_HOST=<hostname> # Set to location of machine running Ollama such as http://localhost:11434
+docker compose -f tg-launch-ollama-cassandra.yaml up -d # Using Cassandra as the graph store
-docker compose -f tg-launch-ollama.yaml up -d
+docker compose -f tg-launch-ollama-neo4j.yaml up -d # Using Neo4j as the graph store
 ```

 > [!NOTE]
-> On `MacOS`, if running `Ollama` locally set `OLLAMA_HOST=host.docker.internal`.
+> On `MacOS`, if running `Ollama` locally set `OLLAMA_HOST=http://host.docker.internal:11434`.

 To change the `Ollama` model, first make sure the desired model has been pulled and fully downloaded.
-In the `tg-launch-ollama.yaml` file, go to the section for `text-completion`.
+In the `YAML` file, go to the section for `text-completion` and `text-completion-rag`.
 Under `commands`, add the following two lines:

 ```
 - "-m"